-In this article, I would like to present our new building pre-annotation for aerial images of SuperAnnotate platform, share it’s code and algorithm and the motivation of integrating it into our platform.
+In this article, we would like to present our new building pre-annotation algorithms for aerial imagery, share its code and the motivation behind integrating it into our platform.

-Aerial images annotation is a tedious work, and annotating hundreds of thousands of buildings takes a lot of effort and funds.
-Here at SuperAnnotate we strive to use state of the art computer vision technology to automate and accelerate the creation of pixel-perfect annotations.
-As a part of that effort, several smart pre-annotation algorithms were integrated into the (SuperAnnotate) platform, allowing our users to “fix” the auto-generated annotations, instead of starting from scratch.
-This allows our users to generate annotations of the same quality with less effort.
+Aerial images annotation is tedious work, and annotating hundreds of thousands of buildings takes a lot of effort and funds.
+Here at SuperAnnotate, we strive to use state-of-the-art computer vision technology to automate and accelerate the creation of pixel-perfect annotations.
+As a part of that effort, several smart pre-annotation algorithms were integrated into the platform, allowing our users to fix the auto-generated annotations, instead of starting from scratch.
+That in turn enables users to generate annotations of the same quality with less effort.

 See Fig. 2 on how to get the auto-generated annotations on the SuperAnnotate vector projects.